atn4z7/ActivityReport/README.md

 A SMS/Email Activity Report Utility for fitness apps.

 ## How to use
-- To get a today report for a user: Text "username today" to the Twilio phone number
+- To get a today report for a user:
+  Text "username today" to the Twilio phone number
+  A message containing the report will be sent to your phone and your email address
-- To get the last 30 reports for a user from an email account: Text "username recent" to the Twilio phone number
+- To get the last 30 reports for a user from an email account:
+  Text "username recent" to the Twilio phone number
+  A message containing the link to the summary report will be sent to your phone

 ## Used APIs
 - Context.IO http://context.io/docs/2.0/